Daniel-Tomov/codemonkey/README.md

 :white_check_mark: Use threading to remove inactive sessions every minute.

-:x: Accept code submit requests from the frontend
+:white_check_mark: Accept code submit requests from the frontend

-:x: Execute code from the frontend
+:white_check_mark: Execute code from the frontend

-:x: Send code back to the frontend
+:white_check_mark: Send code back to the frontend

+:x: Use threads to run code asynchronously and check if the code runs for too long, then kill the thread and notifiy the user.

 ## Functionality of Pages